FrancoBenedetti/quickdoc/README.md

 For documents to be viewable publicly, the linked Google Docs document must be shared using Publish to the Web.

-This set of files should be copied into a folder, e.g. with the name or 'manual' or 'documentation'.
+## Installation

+The quickdoc folder 'manual' folder should be copied into the root.
+This folder may be renamed however you like, e.g. 'documentation', 'user-guide' or 'help'.

-Access the sample manual by using, e.g. https://yourdomain.com/manual.
+If you've used 'manual', then access the sample manual by using, e.g. https://yourdomain.com/manual.

+Add more folders and insert your instructions into the quickdoc.json to create more manuals and chapters of manuals.

+## See Also

 [User Guide](https://docs.google.com/document/d/e/2PACX-1vRJDStiNjCz7vzgTFa0WDdkdKNkTqJYq-hJ4D_1vr1kiDIQTs5FVk4479r_LRdGriwOraOtgWoiJKUC/pub)